 Do not use any real information to create your fake identity

 Do not reuse an identity that you previously used for non-MAP purposes

 Only use your MAP identity for MAP-related purposes

 Never share your MAP identity with anyone who knows your real identity

-Any accounts you create under this identity should be set up such that, even if somebody were to hack into all of them, they would still have as little information about your real identity as possible.
+Any accounts you create under this identity should be set up so that even if somebody were to hack into all of them, they would still have as little information about your real identity as possible.

 If you need help creating a fake identity, check out this generator.

 Use a VPN

 A virtual private network (VPN) makes it harder for your internet usage to be tracked and for the websites you visit to gather identifying information about you.